|

 Eurofighter Typhoon

 The first production aircraft flew in 2003, and delivery of the first aircraft started during early 2004.
-The Typhoon is to replace the Tornado F3 and the Jaguar.
-It is planned that the Typhoon front-line will comprise 7 squadrons, of which 4 will be primarily Air Defence, 2 Swing-role, and one Offensive Support covering a full range of Combat Air Operations.
+The Typhoon replaced the Tornado F3 and the Jaguar in RAF Service.
+It is planned that the Typhoon front-line will comprise seven squadrons, of which four will be primarily Air Defence, two Swing-role, and one Offensive Support, covering a full range of Combat Air Operations.

 The Typhoon (formerly EFA – European Fighter Aircraft) is a single seat, STOL capable aircraft optimised for air superiority/air defence and ground attack roles.
 Germany, Italy and Spain are UK partners in the most costly European collaboration programme to date.

-The air forces of the four countries have ordered a total of 620 Eurofighters (UK 232, Germany 180, Italy 121, and Spain 87).
+The air forces of the four countries have ordered a total of 571 Eurofighters (UK 160, Germany 143, Italy 96, and Spain 73).
 The UK is to receive its aircraft in 3 x Tranches.
-Tranche 1 - 55 aircraft (mainly air defence aircraft with some multi-role towards the end of the tranche).
-Tranche 2 - 89 aircraft (mainly air defence aircraft with an enhanced air-to-surface capability scheduled to be integrated on Tranche 2 aircraft from 2012).
-Tranche 3 - 88 aircraft (Final decision on production and numbers continuing in 2009).
+Tranche 1 - 53 aircraft (mainly air defence aircraft with some multi-role towards the end of the tranche).
+Tranche 2 - 67 aircraft (mainly air defence aircraft with an enhanced air-to-surface capability scheduled to be integrated on Tranche 2 aircraft from 2012).
+Tranche 3 - 40 aircraft.
+Export orders have been received for Austra 15, Oman 12 and Saudi Arabia 72.

 There has been much discussion regarding the quality and performance of this aircraft.
-During an exchange in the House of Lords on 13 January 2006 The Parliamentary Under-Secretary of State Lord Bach commented, “I must refer to the senior United States Air Force general who, fresh from an exhilarating first flight in Typhoon and, naturally, quite excited, was heard to say, "This is the best fast jet in the world".
+In 2006 a United States Air Force General who, fresh from an exhilarating first flight in Typhoon and, naturally, quite excited, was heard to say, "This is the best fast jet in the world".

 TYPHOON Specifications